 A third Alien has landed!
 And this one is not cheap like the 1.0.
 That’s because SCARPA used 100% carbon fiber in both the upper and lower shell, shedding hundreds of grams in the process.
 The result is a skimo racing machine, built for serious competitor..

-Every so often a company will debut a category-shattering display of engineering that seems to break all kinds of rules, defy stereotypes, and spearhead a new generation of skiing.
+Every so often a company will debut a category-shattering display of engineering that seems to break all kinds of rules, defy stereotypes, and spearhead a different generation of skiing.
+This ain't your grandpa's ski-day!
 Behold: the Alien RS.
-Holding true to the da Vinci mantra that "simplicity..
+Holding tru..

 Sometimes, when two things are combined, they produce something far greater than the original constituents.
 History is marked by such fusions: fire and meat, iron and carbon into steel, ski poles and ice axes, J-Lo and Shakira.
 Now, two of the best option..